gwax/www-gwax/posts/2005/04/not-quite-so-deviated-anymore.rst

 inside, been this tiny, mostly useless thing.
 Breathing through my nose, I have been able to notice that the vast, vast majority of air travels through my right nostril.
-A number of months ago (Novemberish) it occured to me that I could have something done about this condition and that I might as well whilst I have my awesome student medical insurance.
+A number of months ago (Novemberish) it occurred to me that I could have something done about this condition and that I might as well whilst I have my awesome student medical insurance.
 I went in and had a consultation in mid-January and went in for surgery this morning.
 That's the requisite background information.

-The so-called background information is actually the real meat of this post, now I'm just going to ramble about anasthesia and mild discomfort.
+The so-called background information is actually the real meat of this post, now I'm just going to ramble about anesthesia and mild discomfort.

-This was this first real surgery that I've ever had (wisdom teeth don't count) and the first time I've ever had an I.V. or general anaesthesia.
+This was this first real surgery that I've ever had (wisdom teeth don't count) and the first time I've ever had an I.V. or general anesthesia.
 So I got to Mount Auburn Hospital bright and early at 6a without having slept very much last night (I'll admit it, I was freaked out) and get myself in a gown and on a bad.
 The nurse set up an I.V. which was ok for a little bit and then I started to get a bit freaked out, which manifested as the fingers on the I.V.ed arm twitching slightly.
-I met with the anaesthesiologist and his nurse as well as my surgeon (whom I had met and spoken with a few times before).
-The anaesthesiologist's nurse squirted a syringe full of something he described as "like Valium that takes effect in thirty seconds" into my I.V.
+I met with the anesthesiologist and his nurse as well as my surgeon (whom I had met and spoken with a few times before).
+The anesthesiologist's nurse squirted a syringe full of something he described as "like Valium that takes effect in thirty seconds" into my I.V.
 A few moments later, I wasn't freaking out at all and I was wheeled into an operating room.
 I